 The world of cryptocurrencies is full to the brim with technical terms that can appear extremely baffling to people who are new to this digital dimension.
 Even those who have spent some time in the metaverse can find the constant barrage of new terminology challenging.
+Do you know the differences between Utility Token vs Security Token?

 This situation is particularly prevalent when it comes to the question of tokens.
 The concept of tokens is at the heart of the crypto world, after all.
 This is how its occupants relate the properties they hold in the sphere of blockchain technology to the real world and actual value.
 So it is especially important that you understand the difference between the various types of tokens that exist in this space.